KOMALDEWNANI/AppBirthday/README.md

 # BirthdayApp
 A simple app built using Android Studio in Kotlin language.
+This app gives you a readymade birthday template with the name entered by user.
+It also enables the user to download a birthday song by visiting to a site and gives ideas to make birthday super fun.
 The key concepts i learnt by developing this app :
 - Android Studio interface.
 - Learnt about gradle, apk.